-For every learner of a foreign language, knowing and understanding how to express “sorry” is extremely essential.
-Especially, for you as a Japanese learner.
-When you are master in how to say sorry in Japanese with such a deep genuine apology and match moment, you would be able to create great relationships with your Japanese friends.
+For any foreign language learner, knowing and understanding how to say “sorry” is extremely important.
+Especially for you as a Japanese learner.
+If you can master how to say sorry in Japanese with such a deep, genuine apology and match moment, you would be able to build great relationships with your Japanese friends.

-Not only for you who have started your journey to learn Japanese.
-The following phrase that represents sorry in Japanese would be very useful for you when you are traveling to Japan and just accidentally making a small or even for some notable mistake.
+Not just for you who have started your journey to learn Japanese.
+The following phrase, which means “I’m sorry” in Japanese, would be very useful for you if you are travelling to Japan and accidentally make a small or even notable mistake.

-Specifically, the conditions for an apology in Japan would be quite different from your home country.
-We have summarized the 11 great ways and explained the situations for you on how to apologize and say sorry in Japanese therefore you would never be frozen in the uncomfortable situation that forces you to say sorry.
-Let’s learn the technique to express a Japanese apology.
+In particular, the conditions for apologising in Japan are very different from those in your own country.
+We have summarised the 11 great ways and explained the situations for you to apologise and say sorry in Japanese, so you will never be frozen in the uncomfortable situation that forces you to apologise.
+Let’s learn the technique of saying sorry in Japanese.

 1. Gomen (ごめん)

-As you might often heard this phrase ‘gomen’ is very familiar and said in multiple times in Anime, please do not confuse.
-Not only saying ‘gomen’, you will hear they say ‘gomen ne’ or ‘hontouni gomen’ as well.
-One as well as the other ‘gomen’ and ‘gomen ne’ are the expressions of apology that come from the abbreviation ‘gomennasai’.
-This gomen or gomen ne express a more casual apology.
-This phrase is only used for or in family, a friend, best friend, close colleague, and sibling of the same age.
+Both ‘gomen’ and ‘gomen ne’ are expressions of apology that come from the abbreviation ‘gomennasai’.
+This gomen or gomen ne expresses a more casual apology.
+This phrase is only used for or within family, a friend, best friend, close colleague and siblings of the same age.

-Although, saying this phrase is a very common way of expressing apology in Japanese, saying this phrase to your boss or someone with higher positions or ages than us is considered rude.
+Although saying this phrase is a very common way of expressing apology in Japanese, it is considered rude to say this phrase to your boss or someone higher in position or age than you.
 Please do not misuse this phrase!

-In English, for you to know the literal meaning of this phrase is as the following:
+In English, the literal meaning of this phrase is as follows:

 - ごめん: gomen, sorry!